-You have probably noticed that any object your baby grabs, goes directly into his mouth.
+You have probably noticed that any object your baby grabs goes directly into their mouth.
 This is a completely normal part of a baby’s development; this is how they explore and learn about different objects.
 Also, your baby is now probably highly mobile and has access to many parts of the house.
 Therefore, it is very important to verify that no harmful objects are at your little one’s reach.

-Eating dirt or sand can be harmless, in fact it can help strengthen your baby’s immune system.
+Eating dirt or sand can be harmless, in fact, it can help strengthen your baby’s immune system.
 Our immune systems are strengthened through experience.
 Therefore, we should not be obsessed with having our home completely germ-free.
 Exposures to these bacteria prevent future problems like allergies or asthma.

 Precautions when your baby is on the ground